 iCloud Private Relay is also a part of macOS Monterey.
 It’s not yet known if it’ll stay as a beta for Mac users too because Apple hasn’t released a fresh Monterey beta in three weeks.

-This isn’t the first feature pulled from the initial release of iOS 15, iPadOS 15 and/or macOS Monterey.
+This isn’t the first feature Apple had trouble finishing in time for the initial release of iOS 15, iPadOS 15 and/or macOS Monterey.
 Several others have been postponed or seem to be headed that direction.

 Apple announced recently that SharePlay won‘t be in the first versions of any those upcoming OS upgrades.
 As its name suggests, SharePlay allows users to easily share movies, music, etc. over FaceTime calls.